devakshaygupta/generate-delta-package/README.md

 # Generate-delta-package
-This repository contains code for generating package for delta changes for Salesforce metadata validation.
+This repository contains code for generating package for delta changes for Salesforce project using ANT based project structure.

 ## Before trying this program, please do the following steps:
 - If you need to run test classes during validation please update the [TestClassMapping.json](TestClassMapping.json) containing apex class mapping to its test class.